hunterlecour/Automated-Test-Cases-Banking-Application/README.md

 The scripts created run through the website, which requires a live userid and password

-The feature files located here : Selenium-Project-Banking-Final/features/tests are test cases that are built using behave.
+The feature files located [here](https://github.com/hunterlecour/Automated-Test-Cases-Banking-Application/tree/main/features/tests) are test cases that are built using behave.
 Each file represents sections of the website I tested for organization purposes.

 Running each file will automate each Test Case Scenario in the specific file at once